giudes2011/gdpm/README.md

 - `--backup, -b`:  Backup installed packages
 - `--restore, -r`:  Restore packages from backup
 - `--help, -h`:  Show this help message
+- `--autoreconf, -a`: Enable extra autoreconf step, needed for some packages
 - `<install|uninstall>`: Specify whether to install or uninstall a package.
 - `<package_url>`: The URL of the package to install or uninstall.
 - `[configure_options]`: Optional configuration options for the package.